The Wehrmacht War Crimes Bureau, 1939–1945: Reviews

 "Dr. de Zayas first came upon the previously undiscovered 226 volumes of WUSt documents as a Fulbright fellow on leave from his studies in International Law at Harvard.
 After concluding his legal studies, de Zayas subsequently earned a PhD. in history and the University of Göttingen, where he later became an associate.
 The Institute supported the research on which this study is based and arranged for the assistance of a Dutch international law specialist, Dr. Walter Rabus...Mindful that the WUSt might have been manipulated by Goebbels's Propaganda Ministry, the authors were punctilious in their verification.
 They carefully examined the documents for internal consistency and continuity and then verified the reports and testimony, where possible, with judges, medical examiners and witnesses still alive.
 In addition, they compared WUSt documents with those of other German agencies in seven additional German archives, and with documents in British, Dutch, Swiss, and American archives.
 In this exhaustive analysis, it becomes clear that the WUSt operated with scrupulous objectivity and therefore that its documents constitute a valuable new source for the study of the conduct of war.
 This carefully documented administrative history together with its excellent bibliography will therefore become an important introduction to this extensive archive.
 The Wehrmacht-Untersuchungsstelle is at once an interesting history of an internal agency of the Third Reich and an important archival and historiographical contribution to the study of the war."
 German Studies Review, Vol. 4, No. 1 (Feb., 1981), pp. 150–151.

-The book was positively reviewed in the German Press, including by Andreas Hillgruber in the Historische Zeitschrift, in the leading weekly DIE ZEIT and in the SPIEGEL.
+The book was positively reviewed in the German Press, including by Andreas Hillgruber in the Historische Zeitschrift, in the weekly DIE ZEIT and in the SPIEGEL.

-In the Preface to the first German edition of the book, the Director of the Institute of International Law of the University of Göttingen, Dietrich Rauschning (subsequently a judge in the Human Rights Chamber of Bosnia and Herzegovina under the Dayton Accords) wrote about the close supervision of the project by the Deutsche Forschungsgemeinschaft and the experts of the five principal archives where the research was conducted, and about the distance and care taken by de Zayas and the members of his team in evaluating the records of the Wehrmacht-Untersuchungsstelle.